Automattic/vip-cli/README.md

 - We now display a preview of the `sync` feature with the backup time and the search/replace taking place in your database.
 - We now display your mapped domain instead of the `vip-go.co` ones in `vip app` and `vip app list`.
-- We now display a better message when an environment do not have non-production environments.
+- We now display a better message when an app does not have any non-production environments.
-- We fixed a bug where the help menu was not showing until you're logged in
+- We fixed a bug where the help menu was not showing until you're logged in.
-- We fixed some third party vulnerabilities by updating the used packages
+- Updated dependencies.

 https://github.com/Automattic/vip/releases/tag/v1.2.0